-But you may be wondering about your resume: What should take the spotlight?
+But you may wonder about what makes the best resume: What should take the spotlight?
 How can you make your accomplishments truly glow?

-No sweat: I’ve helped teachers like you with their resumes for years!
-And now I’ve put together 3 resume templates plus some handy advice to get you started.
+No sweat: We’ve helped teachers like you with their resumes for years!
+And now we’ve put together three middle school resume templates plus some handy advice to get you started.